Neil McDonald (footballer): Coaching career

 On 24 October 2016, McDonald was appointed as assistant head coach at Hull City.
 He left the club in January 2017, following the sacking of head coach Mike Phelan.

-McDonald was announced as the new manager of League of Ireland Premier Division club Limerick F.C. on 18 May 2017.
+McDonald was announced as the new manager of League of Ireland Premier Division club Limerick on 18 May 2017.

 On 4 January 2018, McDonald joined Scunthorpe United to become Graham Alexander's assistant.

 On 30 May 2018, McDonald joined Swindon Town as assistant manager to Phil Brown.